vzcaffaro/programming-languages-2020/algebra.md

     x+y = y+x

 the variables are merely **place-holders**.
 We want to express the commutativity of `+` for all numbers.
-This equation is just a convenient way stating infinitely many equations of the form
+The equation then is just a convenient way of stating infinitely many equations of the form

     1+2 = 2+1

-at the same time.
+at the same time. `x,y` are mere place-holders that can be replaced by any numbers to yield a valid equation.

 But now let us play the following game.
 I think of a number.
 Then I add 4, multiply by 3, subtract the number and take the square root and get 4.
 What is the number?

-The solution is easy to find using some algebra.
+The solution is easy to find using algebra.
 We first translate the question into a formula

     ((x+4)*3-x)^{1/2} = 4

 and then solve for `x`.
 To do this we need to have rules of computation that contain variables as "first-class citizens", not only numbers.
+We need now equations such as

+    x+y = y+x

+as equations between terms that do actually contain variables.
+That is the precise point where one has to leave primary school maths and start with high-school algebra.

 ## A brief look at the history